 - Farts happen - Passing wind is an unavoidable byproduct of what we eat and the movements in our bodies caused while running.
 Always try and step outside of the group before the act!

 - Spitting - If you must, then at least look before you spit.

 - Respect private property - Along your route try to avoid relieving yourself in public spaces, however we know this sometimes cannot be avoided but never in someone's garden.

 Rules of the road and trails

 - Run against traffic - Runners should travel on the right side of the road, facing the traffic.
 This is so you can see and be seen by oncoming traffic.
 The exception to this rule is when you're approaching a blind bend or corner.
 If you can't see around it, neither can a driver coming the other way.
 On approaching, cross to the right side of the road and when the road straightens (and traffic permits) return to the left.
 Don’t run down the middle of the road.

-- Stop at junctions - and ensure oncoming traffic yields to you before proceeding across a road.
+- Stop at junctions - Ensure oncoming traffic yields, before proceeding across a road.
 Don’t assume cars will stop if you are entering a crossing.
 Also, there's really is no need to jog on the spot or dance from foot to foot like you have to pee.
 Stop your watch and just chill.